-Password Management Tools: LastPass Enterprise
+Password Management Tools: LastPass Enterprise at UCI

 LastPass Enterprise is available for UCI faculty, staff, and students to use.
 LastPass is a password management tool created to securely store usernames, passwords, and other data as well.

-LastPass allows you to store your information in one location without needing to remember login information for a large number of accounts.
+LastPass allows you to store your information in one secure location without needing to remember login information for a large number of accounts.
 The tool also offers the option to generate random passwords and to share them with others if needed.

 For more information about LastPass and on how to sign-up, please visit the OIT LastPass Enterprise Informational Page.